Beowulf: A 'superhero story' and its enduring appeal

 "On the whole, life's to be relished, lived to the full, laughed with and at."

-Beowulf Festival runs from Thursday 3 May to Monday to 7 May
+Beowulf Festival runs from Thursday 3 May to Monday 7 May